chrisnasulea/maika_hacs/README.md

 # What it is for?
+Most of this code was originally written by nyxnyx.
+I've just put it into a structure that allows it to be installed more easily into HACS.

 This is custom_component for AIKA / other GPS OBD2 Tracker for cars.
 Just search Alliexpres / Whish / Gearbest / ... for GPS OBD2 Tracker.
 This is for all GPS OBD2 trackers that are using AIKA mobile app.
 If you have trouble - let me know.